December 2020

 Dr. Tyler McKechnie & Dr. Cagla Eskicioglu, McMaster University

-We are particularly grateful to MD Financial Management for a new partnership to provide funding for these projects; it simply would not be possible to award these grants without them and we look forward to their ongoing support.
+We are particularly grateful to MD Financial Management, for new partnership to provide funding these projects; at simply would not be possible to award these grants without them and look forward to support.

-We want to single out the CSCRS members over the years who have generously donated their time and expertise to reviewing abstracts for posters and podium presentations, for judging papers, and for reviewing research submissions - thank you!
+We want to single out these CSCRS members of years who have generously donated their time and expertise to reviewing abstracts for posters and podium presentations, for judging papers, and for reviewing research submissions - thank you!

-Finally, we wish to congratulate all of the researchers - students, residents, fellows and staff surgeons - who come up with some truly innovative ideas for research and then transform them into some exceptional studies.
-We look forward to supporting even more of you in the future.
-The founders would be incredibly proud.
+Finally, wish to congratulates of researchers - students, residents, fellows and staff surgeons - with some truly innovative ideas for research and the transform to some exceptional studies.
+We look forward to supporting even more of future.
+The founders would incredibly proud.

 Dr. Manoj J. Raval